projectsbyif/how-if-uses-data/how-if-uses-data.md

 * Postal marketing
 * CCTV surveillance (apart from CCTV systems run by the buildings in which we work)

-We don't use "[soft opt-in](https://ico.org.uk/for-organisations/guide-to-pecr/electronic-and-telephone-marketing/electronic-mail-marketing/)", meaning you won't receive any marketing communication from us unless you've specifically agreed to it.
+We don't use "[soft opt-in](https://ico.org.uk/for-organisations/guide-to-pecr/electronic-and-telephone-marketing/electronic-mail-marketing/)", meaning you won't receive any marketing communications from us unless you've specifically agreed to it.

 ## Keeping data secure